 Meet your Farmer-Florist

-I am so excited to be your flower farmer.”
+I am thrilled to be your farmer-florist.”

 ‘Good luck with your sea change!‘

-The name Sea Change is a nod to the growing power of the Slow Flowers movement, a larger shift in how we think about flowers.”
+The name Sea Change is a nod to the growing power of the Slow Flowers movement, a larger shift in how we think about flowers.